One Day in Seville Itinerary: Best Andalusian Food, Art & Architecture

 The 24-hour itinerary in Seville covers the main landmarks in the old city center, plus Plaza de España area.

 After spending quite a long time wondering the streets of Seville, I found out that some of the most impressive things to see in the Andalusian capital are at its very core.
-More precisely, the historical center is where Seville’s true splendor and identity lies.
+More precisely, the historical center is where Seville’s true splendour and identity lies.

-If one day is all you have for visiting Seville, than you should definitely choose the major architectural masterpieces that were shaped by centuries of work.
-And never hesitate to add in authentic Andalusian experiences, such as stopping for a tasty tapas and a flamenco dance, taking a romantic tour with a fairy-tale carriage or simply staring at unexpected and humor-filled art pieces in some unconventional museums.
+If one day is all you have for visiting Seville, then you should definitely choose the major architectural masterpieces that were shaped by centuries of work.
+And never hesitate to add in authentic Andalusian experiences, such as stopping for a tasty tapas and a flamenco dance, taking a romantic tour with a fairy-tale carriage or simply staring at unexpected and humour-filled art pieces in some unconventional museums.

 ⚜️ Crossing Ponte de San Telmo Towards El Torre del Oro